bf4/bf4.github.com/_posts/2013-12-05-testing-rubinius-on-travis-ci.md

-  gem 'psych'                    # if using yaml gem 'racc'                     # if using gems like ruby_parser or parser gem 'minitest'                 # if using minitest gem 'rubysl-test-unit'         # if having test-unit problems gem 'rubinius-developer_tools' # if using any of coverage, debugger, profiler end
+  gem 'psych'                    # if using yaml gem 'racc'                     # if using gems like ruby_parser or parser gem 'minitest'                 # if using minitest gem 'rubysl-test-unit'         # if using test-unit with minitest 5.x https://github.com/rubysl/rubysl-test-unit/issues/1 gem 'rubinius-developer_tools' # if using any of coverage, debugger, profiler end
 {% endhighlight %}